Flexible Rubber Tubing

 Flexible rubber tubing is designed to facilitate the transmission of liquids and gasses through sharp bends or corners.
 It is made from natural or synthetic rubber and is usually tear resistant, durable, and supple.
 In order to be shaped and bent in different ways, the tubing is soft and can be twisted, tied, and stretched without cracking or becoming kinked.
 The walls of the tube are strong enough to support themselves while being thin enough to allow the maximum amount of fluid to pass through unrestricted.

 Some materials used in rubber tubing are more flexible than others.
 Gum rubber is made from pure gum and is a natural rubber that exhibits high flexibility under stress.
 Latex tubing is also a natural substance that is flexible.
-High performance tubes made out of Viton or EPDM (ethylene propylene diene monomers) are flexible to some degree but are more valued for their resiliency, durability and industrial applications.
-Because flow lines cannot always be designed in straight lines or direct paths, flexible rubber tubing is invaluable for delivering liquids and gases to places that are difficult to access or that are very small.
+High performance tubes made out of Viton or EPDM (ethylene propylene diene monomers) are flexible to some degree but are more valued for their resiliency, durability, and industrial applications.
+Because flow lines cannot always be designed in straight lines or direct paths, flexible rubber tubing is invaluable for delivering liquids and gasses to places that are difficult to access or that are very small.
 For example, intravenous lines use flexible tubing to make the patient more comfortable; if a stiff tube was used, the patient would need to remain still and would have a small range of motion.

 Manufacturing Methods of Flexible Rubber Tubing